-April is when Africa’s great summer sighs to a halt and the year catches its breath before winter.
+April is when Africa’s great summer starts winding down and the year catches its breath before winter.
 Down in the sun-baked Western Cape, the city of Cape Town welcomes its first autumnal showers.
 Further north, safari destinations like the Kruger, Botswana and Zimbabwe emerge after months of heavy rain.
 Cloaked in green, they offer lovely scenery and birding but big game is often hard to find because water and grazing are so plentiful that they wander great distances.

-There are the well-known and beloved classics of Africa: the golden plains of the Serengeti, the thunder of the Great Migration, the splendour of Victoria Falls.
+There are the well-known and beloved classics of Africa: the golden plains of the Serengeti, the thundering hooves of the Wildebeest Migration, the splendour of Victoria Falls.
 And then there are the secret gems – the attractions that may not make it onto postcards but which are incredible natural phenomena that belong on every traveller's must-see list.
 It may take longer to reach them but, as if often the case, the reward is all the sweeter for the extra effort…

 It’s impossible not to like giraffes.
 Their languid manner and slightly puzzled expressions have entranced us since one was shipped to a disbelieving Italy in the 1400s.
-It is an animal so peculiar in appearance that its scientific name - Giraffa camelopardalis - reflects its perceived similarity to both a camel and… uhm … a leopard.
+It is an animal so peculiar in appearance that its scientific name - Giraffa camelopardalis - reflects its perceived similarity to both a camel and… a leopard.